-Note: In the black region, there is a corner solution with no supply of MaaS trips with a platform
+Note: In the black region, there is a corner solution with no supply of MaaS trips with a Platform

 To conclude, the Platform model-with transport providers setting all prices and no bundling yields lower equilibrium prices for the direct services and higher cross-network prices, promoting usage of direct services.
 The effects of the introduction of a platform on the transport firm profits are negative compared to the free-competition setting, and the effects on demand are positive.
 On the whole, this model of MaaS seems an attractive one, but less so than the Integrator setting.
+So the used market structure for MaaS can have important effects on the outcomes of the transport market.

-3.4 Analysis of the Intermediary model
+4.4 Analysis of the Intermediary model